Baguia Administrative Post

-Baguia, officially Baguia Administrative Post (Posto Administrativo de Baguia, Postu administrativu Bagia), is an administrative post (and was formerly a subdistrict) in Baucau municipality, East Timor.
+Baguia, officially Baguia Administrative Post (Posto Administrativo de Baguia, Postu administrativu Bagia), is an administrative post (and was formerly a subdistrict) in Baucau municipality, Timor-Leste.
 Its seat or administrative centre is Alawa Leten, and it has ten sucos.

-Taur Matan Ruak, president of East Timor between 2012 and 2017, was born in Suco Osso Huna, Baguia Administrative Post, in 1956.
+Taur Matan Ruak, president of Timor-Leste between 2012 and 2017, was born in Suco Osso Huna, Baguia Administrative Post, in 1956.